-"This no-bake pie is rich, creamy and sets up in 1 hour.
-This makes quite a bit of filling so if you can make it in a 10 inch pie crust or spoon the leftover in individual serving cups."
+"This no-bake pie is rich, creamy, and sets up in about 1 hour.
+This makes quite a bit of filling, so you can make it in a 10-inch pie crust, or spoon the leftover in individual serving cups."

 Watch video tips and tricks

 pumpkin pie spice

 graham cracker crust

 I made a few changes...regular rather than sugar free pudding...instead of the pumpkin pie spice, I used 1-1/2t. cinnamon, 1 t. nutmeg, 1 t. ginger, 1/4 c. light brown sugar.
 (There had been a review that it wasn't spicy enough, but this helped).
 I also followed another reviewer's advice and used cashews in place of the pecans.
 It was a huge hit!

 This is really about a 3 1/2 star.
 The only thing I would do different is add spice to the pumpkin filling.
 It's lacking!
 I like the traditional pumpkin pie that is much more flavorful.
 Now it's time to experiment until the pumpkin has some kick!